muritane/coordination-architecture/README.md

 ---

+## Scaffold Preservation Principle

+Any agent that compresses interfaces faster than it preserves redesign-expressive scaffolds will eventually lose the ability to revise itself, regardless of accumulated experience.

 ## Scope

 This theory applies to biological, artificial, institutional, and hybrid agents wherever action requires exact execution under irreversible abstraction, bounded interfaces, and physical time.